Sandakan: Public services

 The first court in the city was built in 1957.
-Due to increasing demand following an expanding population, the Sessions’ court and Magistrates' court were shifted to the Sandakan Municipal Council building (Wisma Warisan) opposite in 1990, while the High Court remained in the old building.
+Due to increasing demand following an expanding population, the Sessions' court and Magistrates' court were shifted to the Sandakan Municipal Council building (Wisma Warisan) opposite in 1990, while the High Court remained in the old building.
 The Sandakan War Monument is located near these buildings.

 In 2001, a new court complex was built in mile 7.
 The new court complex was completed and started operating in 2003.
 It was then being launch in 2005.
 After the new court complex started operating, the old court was then being left completely abandoned.
 Another court for the Sharia law was also located in the town.

 The district police headquarters is located at Lebuh Empat, along with the town police station located not far from the court beside the Wisma Sandakan.
 Other police station can be found throughout the district such as in KM52, Ulu Dusun and in Seguntor.
 Police substations (Pondok Polis) are found in Sg.
 Manila, Suan Lamba, Sibuga and Kim Fong BT4 areas, and the Sandakan Prison is located in the town centre.

-There are one public hospital, eight public health clinics, one child and mother health clinic, eight village clinics, three mobile clinics and two 1Malaysia clinics in Sandakan.
+There are one public hospital, eight public health clinics, one child and mother health clinic, eight village clinics, three mobile clinics, and two community clinics in Sandakan.
 The Duchess of Kent Hospital, which is located along North Street (Jalan Utara), is the main and second largest public hospital in Sabah after the Queen Elizabeth Hospital with 400 beds.
 Built in 1951, it is also become the first modern and one of the important hospital in Sabah.

 In 2008, a private hospital was proposed to be built at the North Street.
 The Fook Kuin Medical Centre would be the largest private hospital in Sabah with 276 beds surpassing the Sabah Medical Centre with 134 beds in Kota Kinabalu once it finished in 2011.
 The Sandakan Regional Library is located in the town and is one of three regional libraries in Sabah, the other in Keningau and Tawau.
 All these libraries are operated by the Sabah State Library department.